lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 The :guilabel:`Autostart` tab has settings for what to autostart.
 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the :guilabel:`add` button, give the process a name e.g. "Terminal drop down" and type in the appropriate terminal command e.g. "terminal -d" where it says :guilabel:`Command`.
 To change a keyboard shortcut press the :guilabel:`Edit` button.

 The tab for :guilabel:`Environment (Advanced)` has many effects for you environment variables for your session.
+The :guilabel:`Variable Name` provides the name of the environment variable.
+To change the value of a varible double click on the value under the :guilabel:`Value` column.
 Several of theese varibles relate to hidpi support see `<https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5>`_ .

 If you want to undo changes you have done press the :guilabel:`reset` button.